Core Academics

 Oakland School students smiling while they study

-• Including their one-to-one instruction, students may have from three to four Reading and/or Phonics periods throughout the day depending on their skill level.
+• Included in their personalized instruction plan, students may have two to three Reading and/or Phonics periods throughout the day, depending on their needs.
+Small class sizes, along with one-on-one check-ins and support as needed, help reinforce skill development.

-• As part of Oakland’s mission to develop the whole child, each student is enrolled in a P.E. class.
-Classes are differentiated to encourage students of all abilities, with units designed to increase movement, build confidence, and inspire students to be active .
-The curriculum also includes learning the rules for a variety of sports, such as soccer, basketball, volleyball, and softball.
+• As part of Oakland’s mission to develop the whole child, classes are differentiated to encourage students of all abilities, with units designed to increase movement, build confidence, and inspire active participation as part of our classes daily.

 Choosing the right school starts with seeing it in person.
 We invite you to visit Oakland School, explore our campus, and experience firsthand how personalized learning can help your child thrive.